jonnysfarmer/reactjs-phonebook/README.md

 ### So far I have used
  - REACT
  - UseEffect and UseState hooks
- - APIs and created my own local Json backend
+ - APIs and created my own local host backend
- - and MORE !!

-### Current Stage
+### Update
-I have created a working website (that is also mobile friendly), that allows you to add and delete names and telephone numbers.
-Saving them into a back end and manipulating that data.
+This was completed during the first few weeks of my course for additional study.
+I have temporarily put this on hold whilst we learn REACT and will hopefully revisit with new skills